parvezs27/Datajobsanalysis/README.md

 # Introduction

-Data analytics is going through a rapid growth phase.
+The field of data analytics is going through a rapid growth phase.
 The global data analytics market is expected to increase from $23 billion USD in 2019 to [$133 billion USD by 2026](https://www.globenewswire.com/news-release/2021/02/08/2171129/0/en/Data-Analytics-Market-to-Hit-USD-132-90-Billion-by-2026-North-America-Region-to-Spearhead-the-Global-Data-Analytics-Industry-with-the-Projected-CAGR-of-26-4.html).
 According to [The Future of Jobs 2020 Report](https://www.weforum.org/publications/the-future-of-jobs-report-2020/) developed by the World Economic Forum, more than 80% of the globally surveyed companies in the report have indicated that they'd have well adopted big data by 2025.
 With data analytics rapidly becoming a core component of businesses globally, the demand for data professionals is also on a rapid increase, with the [US Bureau of Labor Statistics](https://www.bls.gov/ooh/math/operations-research-analysts.htm) estimating a growth of 23% from 2022 to 2032 for data analyst jobs and decribing this growth as "much faster than the average for all occupations".